kbastani/event-sourcing-microservices-example/README.md

 After the docker images are successfully uploaded to your Docker Hub account, you're all ready to deploy this distributed system to Kubernetes using Docker Stacks.

-#### Deploy with Helm

-see [Install Social Network via Helm](deployment/helm/social-network/README.md) for instructions on using the include Helm chart to deploy.
-Otherwise you can try to use docker...

 #### Deploy with Docker

 Make sure that your `kubectl` is targeting the desired Kubernetes cluster you would like to deploy to.
 You can select this using the Docker for Mac/Desktop tray icon before proceeding.